Year over year, the overall value of Floridian exports recorded an 8.9% advance compared to $72.4 billion during 2024.

 Florida mostly occupies a peninsula in the southeastern-most region of the continental United States separating the Gulf of Mexico and the Atlantic Ocean.

-Florida is among America’s top 10 biggest exporters by state well behind front-runners Texas, California, New York and Washington state.
-The value of Florida’s exports equals 3.9% of the overall value for the United States’ overall exported products for 2020.
+Florida ranks sixth among America’s top 10 biggest exporters by state behind front-runners Texas, California, New York state, Louisiana and Illinois.
+The value of Florida’s exports equals 3.6 % of the overall value for the United States’ exports for 2025 (amounting to US$2.178 trillion), exceeding the 3.5% one year prior.

-Given Florida’s population of 21.733 million people, its total $56 billion in 2020 exports translates to roughly $2,100 for every resident in the Sunshine State.
+Given Florida’s population of 23.4 million people at July 2025, its total US$78.9 billion in 2025 exports translates to $3,375 for every resident in the Sunshine State.
+That dollar metric surpasses the average $3,100 per capita one year earlier in 2024.

 Florida’s Top 10 Exports